 Similar to angel food cake, sponge cake relies on beaten eggs to make it light as a feather.
-However, sponge cakes are richer than angel food cakes because they are made with the yolks as well as the whites of eggs.
+However, sponge cakes are richer than angel food cakes because they contain the egg yolks as well as the whites.
 Still they're lighter than chiffon or butter cakes because they contain little or no butter or oil.
-A great sponge cake recipe is the perfect treat for any occasion.
+How do you make a sponge cake?
+Follow along, we'll show you!

-Note: Recipes for sponge cake can vary, so follow the directions given in the one you choose.
+Note: Recipes for sponge cake vary, so follow the directions given in the one you choose.
 These tips and tricks can help you master steps that appear in many different sponge cake recipes.

-Separate the egg whites from the yolks.
+If your recipe calls for beating the egg yolks and whites separately, begin with separating the egg whites from the yolks.
 Eggs separate more easily when cold, so separate them immediately after taking them out of the refrigerator.
-Even the tiniest bit of yolk can inhibit the beating quality of the whites (if any yolk gets into the white, do not use it; refrigerate that white for another use).
+Even the tiniest bit of yolk can inhibit the beating of the whites.
 To ensure that no yolk gets into the whites as you separate the eggs, separate each white into a small bowl (such as a custard cup), then transfer the white to the extra-large bowl in which you will eventually beat them.
 Place the yolks in a small mixing bowl.
+If any yolk does get into the white, do not use it; refrigerate that white for another use.

-Allow the egg whites to stand at room temperature for 30 minutes (for food safety, do not let eggs stand longer than 30 minutes at room temperature).
+Allow the egg whites to stand at room temperature for 30 minutes.
+(For safety, do not let eggs stand longer than 30 minutes at room temperature.)
 The standing time ensures that the whites will reach their full volume when you beat them.

 If your recipe calls for greasing the pan, use a paper towel or pastry brush to evenly spread shortening or butter on the bottom, corners, and 1 inch up the side of the pan.